Jordessey/IFlag/SimHub Custom Serial Setup.md

    a. select "EDIT" beside "Message before device Disconnect" and select "use NCALC".
    b.
 Paste the following into the "NCALC Formula" box and click "Ok".
    			'99:99:99:99:99'
+   c.
+Now do the same thing for the "Message after device Connect" and set the value to the following.
+This will cause the board to flash green briefly after connection.
+   			'2:0:0:0:0'

 ![image](https://github.com/user-attachments/assets/7cf5bf32-5512-4538-9a48-6ceffe2770f2)